 Children’s Activity and Responsible Eating Program of Durham Region

-CARE is Durham’s first medically supervised childhood weight management program.
+CARE is Durham’s first medically supervised lifestyle and wellness program for children and youth.

 The CARE program of Durham Region strives to prevent chronic disease and support healthy living for overweight and obese children.
 CARE will assess children and youth to 18 years of age with a body mass index >85% per the World Health Organization (WHO) BMI for age.
 By teaching children and families about responsible eating and active living, CARE hopes to empower children and their families with the knowledge they require to make healthier food choices, participate in regular physical activity and change the future health of the next generation.